blischalk/slae/exercise1/README.md

     global _start
-    ;; Note: We will store 2 file descriptors along the way ;; We will put the listening socket file descriptor in edi ;; We will put the connection socket file descriptor in esi
+    ;; Note: We will store 2 file descriptors along the way ;; We will put the listening socket file descriptor in edi ;; We will put the connection socket file descriptor in ebx

     section .text
       _start: